emarsden/dash-mpd-cli/README.md

 - Linux
 - MacOS
 - Microsoft Windows 10
-- Android 11 on Aarch64 via termux (you'll need to install the rust, binutils and ffmpeg packages)
+- Android 11 on Aarch64 via termux (you’ll need to install the rust, binutils and ffmpeg packages)

 The underlying library `dash-mpd-rs` has two methods for muxing audio and video streams together.
 If the library feature `libav` is enabled (which is not the default configuration), muxing support is